What is a breech presentation?

-3. You may be given a subcutaneous (under the skin) injection of Terbutaline® in your upper arm to relax your womb before an attempt is made to turn your baby.
-This may make you feel a little jittery and you may feel your heart beating faster.
+- You may be given a subcutaneous (under the skin) injection of Terbutaline® in your upper arm to relax your womb before an attempt is made to turn your This may make you feel a little jittery and you may feel your heart beating faster.

-If the procedure is not successful, a plan will be made with you, and your birth choices will be discussed and documented (see next page).
+If the procedure is not successful, a plan will be made with you, and your birth choices will be discussed and documented (see more information below).
 If you have any questions about the procedure, please ask in clinic, speak to your Midwife, or contact the Maternity Day Assessment unit for more information (01296 316106).

 You should telephone the hospital if you have any worries but particularly if, after ECV, you have bleeding, abdominal pain, contractions or your baby’s movements are reduced.

 There is no robust scientific evidence that lying or sitting in a particular position will alter your baby’s position within the uterus.
-Some alternative therapies are available, however there is little scientific evidence to support these.
+Some alternative therapies are available outside of the NHS, however there is no robust scientific evidence to support these.